Kaiyrly/eb-1a/1-process/README.md

 similar to the one they [emailed me](#day-286).
-When she saw that my police certificates were clean she did not ask for court records, so I proactively asked, and she took them.
+When she saw that my police certificates were clean she did not ask for court records, so I proactively asked and she took them.

 There is some uncertainty
 on whether the translations of the required documents